Xithrius/rust-binary-project-template/README.md

 # rust-binary-project-template
-A template for Rust projects.
+A template for Rust binary projects.